Principles of Use

 Many places allow Multilingual Text Editing.
 The editor has a tool bar 1 offers a variety of options for formatting and layout.
 Multilingual Text Editors allow for switching the language 2.
 The editor area 3 reflects the rendered text with markup.

-A special part for usual table layout opens while editing a table.
+A special part for usual table layout opens as a second row while editing a table.

 The project language changes to the user's preferred language (if available in the project) if: